prestonsn/RaspberryPi-Pyudev-Usb-Storage-Detector/README.md

 # RaspberryPi-Pyudev-Usb-Storage-Detector
-A module to find a USB storage device on the Raspberry Pi which includes methods to get the mount directory and other information from the USB device.
+A lightweight module to find a USB storage device on the Raspberry Pi which includes methods to get the mount directory and other information from the USB device.
 Since this is a wrapper over pyudev, pyudev must first be installed.

 Example Usage:
 ```Python